-Julie Birdwell, Co-founder & President
+Julie Birdwell, Co-owner & President

 Julie grew up on a farm in central Illinois and began her career in carpentry in 1985 after completing a Master’s in Art Education at the University of Illinois.

 Though she changed courses professionally, Julie continues to pursue the visual arts, exhibiting locally and nationally in juried and invitational shows and winning awards for her work.
 She collaborated in the design for the CD cover of Joni Laurence’s premiere CD, “Short Time,” and Laurence’s second release, “Daphne Speaks,” in addition to contributing backup vocals for both CDs.
 Her mixed media sculpture “Spine” is featured on the back cover of “Daphne Speaks.”
 She has also played bass guitar and sung backup vocals for the band M.J.
 Walker and Fictive Kin.